Walt Disney: 1919–1928: Early career

-By 1926, Winkler's role in the distribution of the Alice series had been handed over to her husband, the film producer Charles Mintz, although the relationship between him and Disney was sometimes strained.
+By 1926, Winkler's role in the production and distribution of the Alice series had been handed over to her husband, the film producer Charles Mintz, and her brother George Winkler; Winkler had dropped their distribution services at this point, finding distributors in FBO and Universal Pictures.
 The series ran until July 1927, by which time Disney had begun to tire of it and wanted to move away from the mixed format to all animation.
 After Mintz requested new material to distribute through Universal Pictures, Disney and Iwerks created Oswald the Lucky Rabbit, a character Disney wanted to be "peppy, alert, saucy and venturesome, keeping him also neat and trim".
+The series was a critical and commercial success for Winkler and Disney, effectively positioning them as a major force in American animation.

-In February 1928, Disney hoped to negotiate a larger fee for producing the Oswald series, but found Mintz wanting to reduce the payments.
+In February 1928, Disney hoped to negotiate a larger budget for producing the Oswald series, only to be refused by Mintz after Disney travelled to New York City to confront him.
 Mintz had also persuaded many of the artists involved to work directly for him, including Harman, Ising, Carman Maxwell and Friz Freleng.
 Disney also found out that Universal owned the intellectual property rights to Oswald.
 Mintz threatened to start his own studio and produce the series himself if Disney refused to accept the reductions.
 Disney declined Mintz's ultimatum and lost most of his animation staff, except Iwerks, who chose to remain with him.
 (Note: In 2006, the Walt Disney Company finally re-acquired Oswald the Lucky Rabbit when its subsidiary ESPN purchased rights to the character, along with other properties from NBCUniversal.)
+Universal boss Carl Laemmle later terminated Mintz's contract and allowed Winkler employee Walter Lantz to form an in-house animation studio after Harman and Ising failed to gain control over the series.
+Disney reacted positively to his news due to his high respect of Lantz's work; the two Walts formed a friendly rivalry that lasted until Disney's death.